-Friendly flying friends who eat bugs?
+Adorable flying friends who eat bugs and mosquitoes?
 Nightmare demons who haunt your dreams?
 People are generally fairly split on their opinions of bats.
 Whichever stance you take we can all agree that we don’t want them in our homes.
 Getting rid of bats in the home is a challenge since they can hide almost anywhere and of course because they can fly.

 There’s quite a bit to cover when talking about getting rid of bats so let’s get started.
 First we’ll talk a little bat safety and then move on to removal and prevention.